JetBrains/Grammar-Kit/README.md

 By default, rules are *public*, i.e. *non-private*, *non-fake*, etc.

 ### Meta rules & external expressions:
-External expression *<< ... >>* is simply an inline variant of external rule.
-It can also be used to specify meta rule along with arguments.
+The external expression *<< ... >>* is simply an inline variant of an external rule.
+It can also be used to specify a meta rule along with arguments.

 For example: